focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Fix the drawing of selection when cursor pos is up
 + Display cursors in the scrollbar area
 + Highlight occurrences of selection
     + When there's some selected text and no current highlights, update highlights